ballerina-platform/module-ballerina-persist/docs/spec/spec.md

    Car[] cars;
 |};
 ```
-The entity that contains the field of type `EntityType` is taken as the parent in the 1-n relationship and will contain the foreign key of the other entity.
+The entity that contains the field of type `EntityType` is taken as the parent in the 1-n relationship and will include the foreign key.

 The default foreign key field name will be `userId` in the `Car` table, which refers to the identifier field of the `User` table by default. (`<lowercasedAssociatedEntityName><First-Letter Capitalized IdentifierFieldName>`)

 ## 3. Derived Entity Types and Persist Clients

-Derived Entity Types and Clients can be easily generated from Persist CLI tool.
+Persist CLI tool will generate the derived Entity Types and the clients from the model definition.

 ### 3.1.
 Derived Entity Types